dotnet/docs-maui/docs/user-interface/styles/css.md

 }
 ```

-This selector identifies any `StackLayout` elements on pages that consume the style sheet, and sets their margins to a uniform thickness of 20.
+This selector identifies any <xref:Microsoft.Maui.Controls.StackLayout> elements on pages that consume the style sheet, and sets their margins to a uniform thickness of 20.

 > [!NOTE]
 > The `element` selector does not identify subclasses of the specified type.